projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-console.rst

 .. note:: The console is only available in the debug version of the hypervisor, configured at compile time.
-In the release version, the console is disabled and the physical UART is not used by the hypervisor or SOS.
+In the release version, the console is disabled and the physical UART is not used by the hypervisor or Service VM.

 Hypervisor shell
 ****************